 Picking the best iPhone depends on your budget, needs, and tastes.
 Thanks to the choice in Apple’s range, you can find yourself a decent iPhone that will get software updates for at least four years, or you can opt to upgrade every year.

 Last year there was an excellent deal on the iPhone XR for example.
-Typically the top-end models don’t get much of a discount, but whether as a result of Prime Day or the iPhone 12 range launching, there’s a good chance you’ll be able to save some money on the iPhone 11 range and potentially some other models if you wait a little longer.
+Typically the top-end models don’t get much of a discount, but whether as a result of Black Friday or the iPhone 12 range launching, there’s a good chance you’ll be able to save some money on the iPhone 11 range and potentially some other models if you wait a little longer.

 We’ll highlight all the best deals below, but you should also keep an eye on our best iPhone deals article.

 We expect an iPhone 12, iPhone 12 Max, iPhone 12 Pro and iPhone 12 Pro Max to be the new smartphones available, with potentially new flat edge designs that recall the glory days of the iPhone 4 and 5.
 They’re expected to pack 5G and plenty of power, so should be worth waiting for.

 But if you don’t want to wait, then at least you have a great line up to currently choose from.
 Apple currently sells four different lines of iPhone: the iPhone 11 Pro, iPhone 11, iPhone SE (2020) and iPhone XR.
 Each can run iOS 14 and in most cases will likely be updated to several versions to come after that, which is one of the big advantages of getting an iPhone rather than an Android device.

 The current line up means you have a broad selection of prices, designs, and features, like Face ID or Touch ID, and a small screen in the SE or the biggest ever in the 11 Pro Max.